FalloutStudios/Axis/README.md

 ## About

-**Axis** is just a Discord bot which simply loads custom scripts and it can be configured via YAML type configurations, similar to just how Minecraft servers were configured.
+**Axis** is just an empty Discord bot which simply loads custom javascript file in a specified folder.

 ## Installation